The Todo Noise Application

 server.stateManager.registerSchema('player', playerSchema);

-This values contains in these states will allow us to implement two different types of synthesizer with very common behavior: one which can be started and stopped (e.g. playing a sound file in a loop, see synthStartStop
+shared states will allow us to implement two different types of synthesizer with very common behavior: one that is triggered by an event (e.g. playing back a simple sound file, see synthTrigger

 ).
-To keep the audio code simple and focus on the architecture and the logic of the application we will create very simple synthesizers based on oscillators and use the same frequency
+To keep the audio code simple and focus on the architecture and the logic of the application, we will create very simple synthesizers based on oscillators and use the same frequency

 value for the two synths.